-- The regulated target is to deliver 92.5 per cent PPM and 2.2 per cent CaSL by the end of CP5. - Recognising the uncertainty in delivering a precise level of performance, there should be a minimum threshold of punctuality below which ORR would consider regulatory action.
-Given the range of uncertainty, we believe the threshold should be set at 90 per cent PPM at a national level in any one year. - We will report delivery against the annual CP5 forecasts at a train operator level in the annual update of our CP5 Delivery Plan. - We will manage changes to our CP5 forecasts at a train operator level through the JPIP process which will update the forecasts for each year of CP5 on a rolling two year basis. - The first year of the JPIP will have the status of a customer reasonable requirement.
-The second year of the JPIP will not have this status, although there would be an expectation that these would not change significantly without justification. - Other performance measures (e.g. delay minutes) would be used as indicators but would not be regulated outputs or customer reasonable requirements.
+- the regulated target to deliver 92 per cent PPM and 92.5 per cent PPM by the end of CP5 - recognising the uncertainty in delivering a precise level of performance, there should be a minimum threshold of punctuality below which ORR would consider regulatory action given the range of uncertainty, we believe the threshold should be set at 90 per cent PPM at a national level in any one year - we will report delivery against the annual CP5 forecasts at a train operator level in the annual update of our CP5 Delivery Plan - we will manage changes to our CP5 forecasts at a train operator level through the JPIP process which will update the forecasts for each year of CP5 on a rolling two year basis - the first year of the JPIP will have the status of a customer reasonable requirement.
+The second year of the JPIP will not have this status, although there would be an expectation that these would not change significantly without justification - other performance measures (e.g. delay minutes) would be used as indicators but would not be regulated outputs or customer reasonable requirements.

-Framework for freight performance outputs
+Framework for freight performance outputs:

-We propose that the Freight Delivery Measure should be a regulated output at an industry level.
-We do not believe it is sensible to disaggregate the regulated output to an individual operator as it is not possible to know which operators would be operating which flows in CP5.

-Annual performance plans will be produced with each FOC and these will include forecast performance measures for each operator.
+- we propose that the Freight Delivery Measure should be a regulated output at an industry level.
+We do not believe it is sensible to disaggregate the regulated output to an individual operator as it is not possible to know which operators would be operating which flows in CP5 - annual performance plans will be produced with each FOC and these will include forecast performance measures for each operator.
 These will have the status of customer reasonable requirements.